What Jobs Can You Get With a Communications Degree?

 Keep pace with the changing media landscape and help drive innovation with the Master of Science in Communications online from Newhouse.

-Advertisements are everywhere—in our Twitter feeds and e-mail inboxes, in the middle of podcasts, and before YouTube videos play.
+Advertisements are everywhere—in our social media feeds and e-mail inboxes, in the middle of podcasts and before YouTube videos play.
 A single ad can follow you between devices, from your Facebook newsfeed on a desktop to between Instagram stories on your mobile device.
 Behind each ad is a team of specialists who market the product and cultivate its brand.

-Companies need communications professionals who can craft a brand that matters to an audience, professionals who turn customers into ambassadors for the organization and its mission.
+Companies need communications professionals who can shape branded content into messages that engage an audience.
+Professionals in these communications careers have the potential to turn customers into ambassadors for the organization and its mission.

-Advertising and marketing managers earn a median annual wage of $135,900 as of 2019, and employment of managers will grow consistently over the coming decade, according to the Bureau of Labor Statistics.1
+Advertising and marketing managers earn a median annual wage of $141,490 as of 2020, and employment of managers will grow faster than average over the coming decade, according to the Bureau of Labor Statistics.

 Brand managers lead the development of content that promotes a product or service.
 They develop and uphold standards and protocols that pertain to a given brand and act as a reliable resource for any associated stakeholders.